deetly/docs/_sources/intro.md

 Introduction
 ============================

-Deetly is dedicated to making creating and sharing data stories simple

-Deetly lets you create data stories in notebooks using data visualization librararies like Plotly, Vega, DeckGl, Cytoscape or Graphviz in combination with Markdown, tables, images and PDFs
+Deetly lets you create and publish data stories and dashboard directly from a Python script or a notebook.
+You can using data visualization frameworks Plotly, Altair, Vega, DeckGl, Cytoscape or Graphviz in combination with markdown, tables, images, html and PDFs.

 ## Installation